Some links in this post may be affiliate links

 Yes.
 Tradescantia zebrina is mildly toxic to humans and pets.
 If ingested, the plant sap can cause burning in the mouth, tongue and throat.
 The sap may also cause skin irritation in sensitive skin; always wear gloves when handling the plant.

-Caring for Silver Inch Plant indoors entails giving it bright indirect light (filtered light), average warmth of 16-270C, humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with fortnightly feeding during the growing season.
+Caring for Tradescantia zebrina indoors entails providing bright indirect light, warmth of 16-270C, humidity of 50-55% and moderately moist, rich, well-drained soil coupled with fortnightly feeding during the growing season.

-Tradescantia zebrina prefers bright indirect light (dappled light).
-Put it near a large, brightly-lit window but away from direct sunshine to prevent scorching of the leaves.
+Tradescantia zebrina prefers bright indirect light (dappled light); put it near a large, brightly-lit, sunless window.
+Keep it away from direct sunshine to prevent scorching of the leaves.

 Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth as well as prevent leggy growth.

-Tradescantia zebrina flourishes in an average warmth of 16-270C.
-A room temperature that is comfortable for you is ideal for this plant.
-Keep it away from drafts emanating from AC units, drafty windows, heat sources, windy doors among others as they can cause stunted growth and leaf drop.
+Tradescantia zebrina flourishes in a warmth of 16-270C; a temperature that is comfortable for you is ideal for this plant.
+Keep it away from drafts emanating from AC units, radiators, drafty windows, heat sources, windy doors and others, as they can cause stunted growth, wilting, drooping, yellowing, browning and leaf drop.

 Feed Silver Inch Plant with a balanced, liquid fertilizer every 2-4 weeks in spring and summer for lush growth.
 Do not feed in fall and winter as the growth is minimal and feeding at this time may lead to fertilizer burn.

-The best soil for Silver Inch Plant is a rich, well-draining potting mix to prevent it from getting soggy while providing the required nutrients.
-A mix of 50% all-purpose potting soil, 25% perlite or pumice, and 25% coco coir or peat moss is ideal for this plant.
+The best soil for Silver Inch Plant is a rich, well-draining potting mix to prevent sogginess while providing the nutrients needed.
+A mix of 50% potting soil, 25% perlite or pumice, and 25% coco coir or peat moss is perfect for this plant.

 Repot Silver Inch Plant during the growing season (spring to early summer), only when the plant has become extremely pot-bound.